Looking ahead to Green Mountain 2017

-The Burlington Violin Shop (802-862-0349) provides sales and quality on-site repairs, and is a sponsor of the festival.
-Their staff is very responsive to our students’ needs.
+The Burlington Violin Shop (802-862-0349) provides quality on-site repairs and sells strings and other items.
+The store is a sponsor of the festival, and their staff members are very responsive to our students’ needs.
 The shop is within walking distance and rides can be arranged if necessary.

 How will students know when they can perform?
 Will parents be able to see their son or daughter perform near the end of the festival?

-Emerging Artistconcertstake place on Tuesdays and Thursdays at 7:30 pm in the UVM Recital Hall, with additional concerts (including some afternoon performances) held during the final week to accommodate the many students and chamber ensembles who are prepared to play.
-The final Emerging Artist Series concert takes place on Thursday evening, July 18.
-We have so many outstanding players that it is impossible to showcase all of them in any one concert.
+Emerging Artists concerts generally take place on Tuesdays and Thursdays at 7:30 pm in the UVM Recital Hall, with additional concerts (including some afternoon performances) held during the final week to accommodate the many students and chamber ensembles who are prepared to play.
+More specific information about the schedule of concerts will be available at a later date.

-Student performances are scheduled throughout the festival by submitting an online request form to the Artistic Director.
+All students are eligible—but are not required—to perform.
+Students wishing to perform must submit an online request form, and receive approval by their festival teacher or ensemble coach, before being assigned to a concert or outreach performance date by the Artistic Director.
 If a specific date is desired, the student should—early in the festival-—speak with his/her teacher or coach and other members of the ensemble involved about requesting that date.
 There is at most a few days notice to the performers prior to the concert.

 How does the festival end?
 Is there a final concert?

-The last concert of the Festival takes place on Friday evening, July 19 at 7:30 pm in the UVM Recital Hall.
-This is the final concert of our Artist Faculty Series.
-(See the full program for this series here.)
-Tickets for this concert, as for all Artist Faculty concerts, are on sale at the door beginning at 7:00 p.m. or may be purchased online (look for a link soon on this website).
+The final Artist Faculty Series concert of the Festival will take place on Friday, July 21, 2017 at 7:30 pm in the UVM Recital Hall.
+Tickets for this concert, as for all Artist Faculty concerts, are on sale at the door beginning at 7:00 p.m. or may be purchased online (look for the purchase link for each concert).
 GMCMF participants are required to attend, and do not need tickets.

 More information about the final Emerging Artists concerts will be posted as available.